 Video calls and messaging

 Zoom is an online tool that I use for work all the time, but it’s actually perfect for doing online chats with your family and friends too.
-It’s absolutely free to use (you don’t need the paid version unless you want access to fancy things like breakout rooms).
+It’s absolutely free to use (you don’t need the paid version unless you want access to fancy things like breakout rooms or you want to make longer group calls without being cut off).

 Skype works via your smartphone, tablet or computer.
 You can call anyone else’s smart phone, tablet, computer, home phone or mobile for video or audio calls.
 Skype to Skype calling is free (where you both have the app on your device) or you can buy credit and use it to make low cost calls to landlines or mobiles that aren’t on Skype.
 It’s really flexible and easy to use – even my non-techy parents found it easy once we set it up for them.
 Check out Skype here